Wang Zaoshi: In the People's Republic

 When the People's Liberation Army entered Shanghai, Wang was active in the "patriotic democracy movement" and in 1951, was made history professor at Fudan University and director of its Institute of World History.

 In the mid-1950s, Wang, along with older, liberal colleagues such as Fei Xiaotong, Chu Anping, Chen Renbing, and Luo Longji, was cautious in his criticisms of the political situation, but in 1957 joined the 100 Flowers Movement, in which liberals, seemingly at Mao's invitation, became more forthright.
-Wang told the People's Political Consultative Conference of 1957 that the "rule of law has to be strengthened if we are to extend democracy."
+Wang told the Chinese People's Political Consultative Conference of 1957 that the "rule of law has to be strengthened if we are to extend democracy."
 In the following Anti-Rightist Movement, Mao Zedong declared them all rightists.

-In September 1960 Wang was briefly rehabilitated, but in the Cultural Revolution Wang's daughter, Hairuo suffered from schizophrenia.
+In September 1960 Wang was briefly rehabilitated, but in the Cultural Revolution Wang's daughter, Hairuo had schizophrenia.
 His daughter Hairong refused to participate in criticism of her father, was labeled a "counter-revolutionary", and tortured to death.
 His sons were hospitalized for schizophrenia and died in hospital.
 In 1966 Wang was held in Shanghai First Detention Center, where he died in August 1971 due to hepatorenal syndrome, at the age of 70.